FLIF-hub/FLIF/README.md

 The reference implementation of FLIF is released under the terms of the GNU General Public License version 3 or later (GPLv3+).

 The decoder library `libflif_dec` is released under the terms of the GNU **Lesser** General Public License (LGPLv3+).

+The example application `viewflif` illustrates how to use the decode library.
+The example code in `viewflif.c` is in the public domain (Creative Commons CC0 1.0 Universal).

 * * *